bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     bpc simply use the C function `crypt()`, so not support CRYPT_EXT_DES and CRYPT_BLOWFISH bpc warning if C `crypt()` return NULL

+13. php8 levenshtein()

+    Prior to 8.0.0, levenshtein() had to be called with either two or five arguments.

 ## ext/date

 1. ini_set date.timezone warning message